 Average Price Range: $125,000 - $160,000 Used, $150,000 - $200,000 New

-Option 3: Retrofit Analog X-Ray with a Digital Detector
+Option 3: Retrofit Analog X-Ray with a Flat Panel Detector

-In our experience working with X-ray buyers from a wide variety of needs and budgets, this option is, more often than not, the most cost-effective.
-DR detector retrofits work with any X-ray system and, like a factory DR sytem, they eliminate cassettes, improve image quality, and acquire and render images in seconds.
+In our experience working with X-ray buyers from a variety of needs and budgets, this option is, more often than not, the most cost-effective.
+DR flat panel detectors work with any X-ray system and, like a factory DR sytem, they eliminate cassettes, improve image quality, and acquire and render images in seconds.
 Like a CR reader, they allow you to continue using your existing X-ray room without the need to remove large pieces of equipment or remodel your room.

 DR detectors are also available in several styles:

-Tethered Detectors: The detector is movable from the chest stand to the table, depending on which type of shot you need.
+Tethered Detectors: The detector is movable from the chest stand to the table.
 It communicates with the workstation through a single cable.
 This option is a good fit for low-mid volume facilites where moving the detector will be relatively minimal.

 Wireless Detectors: The detector is powered by a battery and communicates with the workstation wirelessly.
 It is free to move between chest stand and table and even to be used with a portable X-ray traveling around a facility.
 Wireless is a good fit for mid-high volume facilities or facilities that frequently use portable X-ray systems.